 Okay, so the first thing you need to know is that Bing and Yahoo got together.
 If you advertise on Bing, you’re going to leverage the audiences of both these search engines.
 However, keep in mind that this is still just 1/10th of Google’s traffic.

 Reaching well over 500 million users, Tapjoy’s coverage, flexibility, and range of functions make it a great option for mobile advertising.
-This is an especially good site for affiliate marketers.

 Getting the Most Out of Your Paid Traffic Sources

 In addition to choosing the right paid traffic sources to run your ad campaigns, you also need to focus on the mechanics of marketing.

 Effective copy, solid ad creative (ie images and videos), and a great CTA all go a long way in getting the most out of your investment.
 If you’re using content to source traffic, then you have to ensure it’s top-quality material that has the ability to stand out amidst the clutter that prevails.
 If you don’t find success after experimenting with multiple sources, then it’s time to re-evaluate your strategy.

 As the old saying goes – and I’m paraphrasing here – a media buyer’s work is never done!

 If you found this helpful, you’re sure to love at some of our other posts.
 Have a gander at the rest of our blog for great tips on affiliate marketing – and don’t forget to check out ClickBank’s official affiliate marketing education platform, Spark!
 Our team of experts covers all sorts of important topics, including Facebook Ads